piranout/Funcular.Ontology/README.md

 * Dispense with boilerplate persistence code.
 * Apply Id assignment functions to the entire domain.
-* Centralize handling of timestamp and audit trail logic.
+* Centralize handling of timestamp and audit field logic.
 * Add extension methods to like-sets of entities.

 ### Examples